cosmostation/cosmostation-android/README.md

 ## Notice3

-For Xcode upper 11 and new siwft version. we have local fixed with BitcoinKit 1.0.2 DHWalletKit/Script.swift line 454
+For Xcode upper 11 and new swift version. we have local fixed with HDwalletKit and BitcoinKit 1.0.2 DHWalletKit/Script.swift line 454
 ```swift
     public static func buildPublicKeyHashOut(pubKeyHash: Data) -> Data {